Mixtec culture: Geographic location

-The mythical origin of the Mixtecs
+Mythology

 Mixtec mythology shares many elements with the rest of Mesoamerican traditions.
 As in the case of the Mexica or the Maya, the Mixtecs also believed that they lived in the "era" of a Fifth Sun and that, before their time, the world had gone through a series of creations and destructions.
 In the beginning, the earth was a chaos, in which everything was confused.
 The spirits of the creative forces were flying in the air.
 They are known by their calendrical names, recorded in the codex produced by this people.
 These spirits were Uno Venado-Serpiente de Jaguar and Uno Venado-Serpiente de Puma.
 They are the Mixtec correspondents of Ometecuhtli and Omecíhuatl, the Señores Dos, who represent the dual principle of the whole universe.
 In the Mixtec myth, these two divinities separate light from darkness, earth from water, above from below, and create the four creator gods who would give birth to the others and to humanity, which was created from corn.

 Legend has it that one of the four sons of the primordial couple made a hole in a tree that was in the clouds and copulated with it.
 This character is identified with the calendrical name Nueve Viento, one of the names of the Feathered Serpent.
 In this way, the tree gave birth soon after.
 From it was born a man who would challenge the sun, lord of La Mixteca, in a duel to death.
 The myth of the Arrowman of the Sun relates that this character shot his arrows against the star, while the sun fought him with its rays.
 They did this until sunset, when the sun fell mortally wounded (and this would be the explanation for the flesh-colored color of the sunsets) and hid behind the mountains.
 As the Arrower of the Sun feared that the star would be reborn and reclaim his ancient lands, he brought the people and made them settle on the land he had won, and hastened them to cultivate the corn milpas that very night.
 So, when the Sun was reborn the next day, nothing could be done thus the Mixtecs became owners of the region by divine and military right.

 According to their mythology, the Mixtecs were descendants of the sons of the Apoala tree.
 One of these sons defeated the Sun and won the land for the Mixtec people.
 The main deity of the Mixtecs in pre-Hispanic times was Dzahui, god of rain and patron of the Mixtec nation.
 Another divinity of great importance was Nueve Viento-Coo Dzahui, civilizing hero who gave them the knowledge of agriculture and civilization.